vitalets/playwright-bdd/docs/writing-steps/keywords-matching.md

   testDir,
 });
 ```

-Now, if you run code from the previous example, you will get missing step definition error:
+Now, if you run the code from the previous example, you will get a missing step definition error:
 ```
 Missing step definitions: 1